Servo Mode Explained

 Please refer to this graph when the control parameters are discussed below.
 These parameters can be set with the command

 Proportional Gain (kP)

-The PID control uses differences of current position and target position (deviation) for the control.
-That is, it approaches target position by rotating fast when the deviation is large, and rotates slow when the deviation is small.
+PID control uses differences of current position and target position (deviation) for the control.
+That is, it approaches the target position by rotating faster when the deviation is large, and rotates slower when the deviation is small.
 The proportional gain defines how much influence to the speed will be given from the deviation.
-If the value is too small, it will take time to approach the target position, and if the value is too large, an "overshoot" may occur in which the target position is passed.
+If the value is too small, it will take time to approach the target position, and if the value is too large, an "overshoot" may occur in which case the target position is passed.

 Integral Gain (kI)

 If there is only the proportional control, the rotation speed will get slower and takes very long time to compensate the offset when approaching to the target position.
 In this case, adding the time integral of the deviation to the control value will effectively compensate the offset.
 By applying large integral gain, you could compensate the offset quickly; however, it may cause the overshoot, or even the continuous oscillation by trying to compensate the overshoot.

 Differential Gain (kD)

 In case an overshoot or oscillation related errors occurs, this parameter is used to eliminate steep changes in deviation--that is to say, it acts like a damper that continually decreases each oscillation.